About us

 Contact us

-As we started 2026, the EU Data Act (Regulation (EU) 2023/2854), which is now in force in whole European Union, is mandatory for all “connected” home appliance manufacturers.
-IT is applicable since 12 September 2025.
+As we enter 2026, the EU Data Act (Regulation (EU) 2023/2854), which is now in force across the entire European Union, is mandatory for all "connected" home appliance manufacturers.
+It has been applicable since 12 September 2025.

 The core approaches to connectivity in home appliances are:

-Apart from the last bullet point, all of the mentioned approaches to building Smart HomeAppliance require the EU Data Act implementation, and those devices are considered “connected product”, even without actual internet connectivity.
+Apart from the last bullet point, all of the mentioned approaches to building smart home appliances require EU Data Act compliance, and such devices are considered "connected products", even without actual internet connectivity.

-The rule of thumb would be - if there is data collected by the home appliance or mobile app associated with its functions, it falls under the EU Data Act.
+The rule of thumb is: if there is data collected by the home appliance or a mobile app associated with its functions, it falls under the EU Data Act.

 Current market situation

-As of the 01.2026, most of the home appliance manufacturers (>85% of the 40manufacturers researched, responsible for 165 home appliance brands currently present on the European market) either provide the data access through a manual process (ticket, contact form, email, chatbot) or does not recognize the need of sharing data with owner at all.
+As of January 2026, most home appliance manufacturers (over 85% of the 40 manufacturers researched, responsible for 165 home appliance brands currently present on the European market) either provide data access through a manual process (ticket, contact form, email, chatbot) or do not recognize the need to share data with the owner at all.

 Recognition of EU Data Act

-The red group (32,5%) is a group of manufacturers, which according to our researchers:
+The red group (32.5%) consists of manufacturers who, according to our research:

-A contact form or email can be treated as a temporary solution, but it fails to fulfill the next set of requirements around direct data access.
-Although direct access can be understood differently and can be fulfilled in different ways, a manual request requiring manufacturer permission and interaction is generally not considered “direct”.
-(Notably, “access by design” expectations intensify for products placed on the market from September 2026.)
+A contact form or email can be treated as a temporary solution, but it fails to fulfill the additional requirements regarding direct data access.
+Although direct access can be understood differently and fulfilled in various ways, a manual request requiring manufacturer permission and interaction is generally not considered "direct".
+(Notably, "access by design" expectations intensify for products placed on the market from September 2026.)

 API access

-Major manufacturers, like Samsung, LG, Bosch, allow to access the appliance (like electric ovens, air conditioning system, humidifier, or dishwasher) data and control its functions.
-This API is then use by mobile app (which is a related service in terms of EU Data Act), or by owners building popular Smart Home systems.
+Major manufacturers, like Samsung, LG, and Bosch, allow users to access appliance data (such as electric ovens, air conditioning systems, humidifiers, or dishwashers) and control their functions.
+This API is then used by mobile apps (which are related services in terms of the EU Data Act) or by owners integrating with popular smart home systems.

-There are two approaches: either device itself provides local API through server running on it (very rare), or the API is provided in the manufacturer cloud (most common), making the access easier from outside world, securely through their authentication mechanism, but requiring data storage in the cloud.
+There are two approaches: either the device itself provides a local API through a server running on it (very rare), or the API is provided in the manufacturer's cloud (most common), making access easier from the outside world, securely through their authentication mechanism, but requiring data storage in the cloud.

-Both approaches in the light of EDA can be treated as direct access.
-The access does not require specific permission from the manufacturer, anyone can configure, and if all functions and data is available, this might be considered the solution.
+Both approaches, in light of the EDA, can be treated as direct access.
+The access does not require specific permission from the manufacturer, anyone can configure it, and if all functions and data are available, this might be considered a compliant solution.

 Is API access enough?